VivianRiver/ExpressForms/README.md

 Unfortunately, the limitation that tables must have a 32-bit integer column called "Id" for the primary key remains for now.

+Also, note that some examples are hosted here: http://danielsadventure.info/expressformsexample-0.6.0/

 ***

 ExpressForms-0.5, released August 7, 2013, is the first publicly released version of Express Forms.